isaguimet/CPSC481-TeamT/README.md

 ## Welcome to Team T's Repository!

 Please go to our stageOne branch to see our work for the first stage of the project!
+Please go to our stageTwo branch to see our work for the second stage of the project!

 ### Group Members:
 - Isabella Guimet